-The new report card allows parents to receive more detailed information about their child's academic strengths, challenges and better ensures consistent grading practices in all elementary schools.
+The division implemented a standards-based report card in 2013 to allow parents/legal guardians to receive more detailed information about their child's academic strengths and challenges and to better ensure consistent grading practices in all elementary schools.

 Has this approach been tested?

 Standards-based grading is an emerging national trend that progressive school divisions across the country are embracing.
-VBCPS spent two years field testing the report card format at four elementary schools: Christopher Farms, Hermitage, Malibu and Pembroke.
-The standards-based report card was developed with input from parents and staff to better inform parents of their children's academic progress.
+VBCPS is in the third year of full implementation of standards-based grading and spent an additional two years field testing the report card.
+The standards-based report card was developed with input from parents and staff to better inform parents of students’ academic progress.

 - N: Novice - Needs improvement; not making expected progress toward proficiency